-If you can help, please make a donation to the Neuroblastoma Children's Cancer Alliance UK, or organise a fundraising event to raise money for Braiden-Lee's Appeal.
+If you can help, please make a donation to NCCA UK (now Solving Kids' Cancer) or organise a fundraising event.

 But one day in the middle of February 2012, parents Wayne and Stephanie noticed that he had started limping.
-3 days later he also developed a temperature, so Wayne and Stephanie took Braiden-Lee to the doctor.
-The doctor said that he couldn’t actually see Braiden limping, but checked his leg anyway.
+Three days later he also developed a temperature, so Wayne and Stephanie took Braiden-Lee to the doctor.
+The Doctor said that he couldn’t actually see him limping, but checked his leg anyway.
 He thought everything was fine and prescribed him some paracetamol for his temperature.

 However, after a few weeks and a course of intravenous antibiotics in hospital Braiden-Lee wasn’t getting any better, so staff gave him a CT scan of his abdomen and legs followed by an MRI scan.
 The MRI scan and they found “something” in his legs, hips, pelvis, in a few vertebrae in his spine, and a mass in his abdomen behind his tummy.

 The oncologist spoke to Wayne and Stephanie and told them that the tests had shown Braiden-Lee did not have septic arthritis.
-This was when Braiden-Lee’s parent got the devastating news that the doctors thought their precious son had either had leukaemia or neuroblastoma.
+This was when his parents got the devastating news that the doctors thought their precious son had either leukaemia or neuroblastoma.